Is your capo's rubber sleeve showing signs of wear?

 our exchange form and print it.
 Fill it out, and send it to us

-along with your present capo and a one dollar bill to cover return
+along with your present capo and a dollar bill to help share the return

 postage.
 We'll send you the right capo.